odoo/documentation/content/applications/productivity/knowledge/articles_editing.rst

    :alt: knowledge's user interface

 .. tip::
-   Click :guilabel:`Untitled` on the left side of the top bar to automatically match your :dfn:`h1 (First-level header)` title and the article's name.
+   Click :guilabel:`Untitled` on the left side of the top bar to automatically match your h1 :dfn:`(First-level header)` title and the article's name.
 To change the name of your article later, you must do it manually.
 To do so, click the name on the top bar and proceed to the modification.

 Text editor
 -----------